samjamesobrien/Node-QA-Challenge/readme.md

 npm run test-bdd
 ```

+---

 # Challenge Tasks

+## Feature

+As a product owner I would like to have an easy and lightweight To-Do app, where users can quickly add and remove their ongoing tasks, and remove them when complete clicking the "X".

+## Tasks

 1.1 Read the app documentation (this readme), and based on "Feature" section check:

+- Is the story & feature well defined?
-- Are BDD tests in feature file properly defined
+- Are BDD tests in feature file sufficient?
 - How would you define your feature file?

 1.2 Use the app in exploratory fashion and check:

-- Does the app work as esigned
+- Does the app work as designed
 - Are there any bugs?
 - If so write a bug report on them